srinivassaitangudu/helpers1/docs/coding/all.code_design.how_to_guide.md

     to make it easier to collaborate and review.
     - What should the code do?
     - What are the functionalities you want to implement?
-    - What are the functionalities you don’t want to implement? (what are you explicitly considering to be out-of-scope?)
+    - What are the functionalities you don't want to implement? (what are you explicitly considering to be out-of-scope?)
     - What is more important, what is less important?
 E.g., in terms of P0, P1, P2